ShakirArt/Control_Flow/README.md

 ## Conditional Statements

-1. if statement : -
+1. if statement -

- if statement lets us test for a condition (such as comparing two variables) and execute different parts of code, depending on the conditions with relational and logical operators are also included.
+The ```if``` statement lets us test for a condition (such as comparing two variables) and execute different parts of code, depending on the conditions with relational and logical operators.

-2. if-else statement : -
+2. if-else statement -

-Sometimes we need one bloock of code to be true and other block to be false. if works on the condition.
+The ```if-else``` statement is used when we need one block of code to be executed if the condition is true and another block of code to be executed if the condition is false.

-3. else-if statement : -
+3. else-if statement -
-To execute 2 or more condetions one after other if their true or not, else-if statement is used.
+The ```else-if``` statement is used to execute two or more conditions one after the other if they are true or not.

-4. Nested-if statement : -
+4. Nested-if statement -
-Executing an if statement inside another if staement.
-This refers to a condition being checked after the outer if is true.
+The ```nested-if``` statement refers to executing an ```if``` statement inside another ```if``` statement.
+This refers to a condition being checked after the outer ```if``` is true.

-5. Switch statement : -
+5. Switch statement -
-Based on the results of a specific expression we may want different outputs.
-Switch allows us to do that. for different cases we can get recuired results.
+The ```switch statement``` is used when we want different outputs based on the results of a specific expression.
+It allows us to get the required results for different cases.

 ## Looping Statements